ashrobertsdragon/Ebook-conversion-to-Text-for-Machine-Learning/README.md

 - **Text Standardization**: Replaces smart punctuation with ASCII equivalents.

 ## Requirements
-To run this script, you need Python 3 and the following packages:
+To run this script, you need Python 3.8 or above and the following packages:
 - `python-docx`
 - `ebooklib`
 - `requests`